nikhilpatilneosoft/Git_practice_Repo/README.md

 <br>
 added this line for branch feature-2
 <br>
-this line add so that I can create conflict between 2 branches - feature-2
+this line add so that I can create conflict between 2 branches - main